fenago/machine-learning/lab_guides/lab_4.md

 Now the question is, how much do we move the line?
 Like all we do in machine learning we’ll move it a very tiny amount.
 Since we repeat this algorithm many times, the line will eventually make significant moves.
-The way we control the size of the step is, like in Chapter 3, with a learning rate.
+The way we control the size of the step is, like in Lab 3, with a learning rate.
 We pick a very small number for our learning rate.
-For the duration of this chapter, let’s pick 0.01.
+For the duration of this lab, let’s pick 0.01.

 Let’s focus on the case when a point is misclassified, and see how much we need to change the weights in order to move the line.
 We look at an example.
 Our classifier is the same as